Expensify/App/contributingGuides/STYLE.md

 ## Object / Array Methods

-We have standardized on using the native [Array instance methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods) instead of [underscore.js](https://underscorejs.org/) methods for objects and collections.
-As the vast majority of code is written in TypeScript, we can safaly use the native methods.
+We have standardized on using the native [Array instance methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods) instead of [lodash](https://lodash.com/) methods for objects and collections.
+As the vast majority of code is written in TypeScript, we can safely use the native methods.

 ```ts
 // Bad